-- In the region 0 ≤ s ≤ 1 this systematic uncertainty seriously overstates the error. - Look again at the fit.
-The slope 1.37 is a pretty reasonable description of the data
+- ▶ In the region $0 \le s \le 1$ this systematic uncertainty seriously overstates the error. - ▶ Look again at the fit.
+The slope 1.29 is a pretty reasonable description of the data

-• What happens if the "calibration" of E(s) is extrapolated to s = 5?
+▶ What happens if the "calibration" of E(s) is extrapolated to s = 5?

-- The linear extrapolation is clearly no good.
-Not only that, but the systematic uncertainty is worthless for describing the calibration offset - Lesson: there is no correct procedure for incorporating a check that fails, but folding it into the systematics is probably wrong and should be avoided unless there is no alternative
+- ► The linear extrapolation is clearly no good, and the systematic uncertainty is worthless for describing the calibration offset - ► Lesson: there is no correct procedure for incorporating a check that fails, but folding it into the systematics is probably wrong and should be avoided unless there is no alternative